jimjeffers/DTTG-Jekyll/_posts/2013-06-01-writing-for-the-sake-of-writing.md

 ---
 layout: post
 author: Jim Jeffers
-title: "Writing for the Sake of Writing."
+title: "Writing for the Sake of Writing"
 published: true
 excerpt:
   Writing with a purpose becomes work.
 Writing for no reason becomes